slatex/sTeX/README.md

 to markup TeX/LaTeX documents semantically without leaving the document format.

 Running `pdflatex` over sTeX-annotated documents formats them into normal-looking PDF.
-But sTeX also comes with a [conversion pipeline](https://github.com/slatex/RusTeX) To semantically annotated HTML5, which can host semantic added-value services that make the documents active (i.e. interactive and user-adaptive) and essentially turning sTeX into a document format for (mathematical) knowledge management (MKM).
+But sTeX also comes with a [conversion pipeline](https://github.com/slatex/RusTeX) into semantically annotated HTML5, which can host semantic added-value services that make the documents active (i.e. interactive and user-adaptive) and essentially turning LaTeX into a document format for (mathematical) knowledge management (MKM).

 ## Copyright & License